mryap/alembic-kit/_posts/2018-10-08-losing-my-domain-name.md

 name, I do not want this to happen.
 People out of habit put `.com`, google it and bring them to someone website.

-I also consider paring my family name with .ME but sounds so weird.
+I also consider pairing my family name with .ME but sounds so weird.

 My search for the perfect domain name brings me to Twitter.
 The domain name also need to match a social media handle.
 At one point, I settle for a domain name and found out on Twitter, it is a hashtag for a good fitted bra initiative!